AirWalk-Digital/terraform-aws-codebuild-deploy-tf/README.md

 The `buildspec.yml` file in the source project can be used to match environment variables you set in this project (see Usage).

+Current issues:
+ * You need to change an environment variable to `terraform destroy...` a project
+ * You must remember to `terraform destroy...` a project before destroying this project.
+ * The examples shown are setup with projects running terraform using `var_file`s.
+Things could be adjusted to run terraform in any way you wish.
+ * [BUG] Currently, obtaining the GitHub token from SSM flags up as a change on every TF run.

 ## Requirements

 * Terraform 0.12.x (Although this project is written in Terraform 0.12, the pipeline it deploys can be used to deploy using ANY version of Terraform)
 * A [github Oauth token](https://help.github.com/en/articles/git-automation-with-oauth-tokens) stored in AWS SSM Parameter Store
-* A terraform project with an AWS CodeBuild `buildspec.yml` file in the root directory
+* A terraform project with an AWS CodeBuild `buildspec.yml` file in the root directory checked into GitHub

 ## Usage